poornimarajarao/poornimarajarao/README.md

 ## Hello, I’m Poornima Rajarao

-A **Full Stack Development trainee** with a strong passion for building dynamic and responsive web applications.
+A **Full Stack Development Trainee** with a strong passion for building dynamic and responsive web applications.
 Currently enhancing my skills in backend technologies and working on personal projects to gain hands-on experience.

 - I'm currently learning **Django**, **React**